 Lateness = Lost Learning = Minutes amount to days

 Parents/carers are responsible for ensuring that their son arrives at the school punctually.
 Students should arrive at the school for no later than 8.25am.
-Registration begins at 8.35am and form tutors electronically take the first register of the day.
-Students must report to the Year 11 suite to sign in if they arrive after the registration bell.
-Late arrivals without a legitimate reason will be given a break time detention.
-If a student needs to leave school early they need to bring a note to show their form tutor and make sure they show the note to reception and sign out when they leave.
+Registration begins at 8.35am and teachers electronically take the first register of the day.
+Students must report to reception to sign in if they arrive after the registration bell.
+Late arrivals without a legitimate reason will be given an after school detention.
+If a student needs to leave school early, he needs to bring a note to show his teacher and make sure he shows the note to reception and signs out when they leave.

 Minutes lost each day